TMCF-OFC Merger - History of OFC

 HISTORY OF OFC

 The Opportunity Funding Corporation (OFC) was created in 1970 to facilitate the ownership of for-profit business entities by minorities and other disadvantaged persons through provision of investment capital.
 At inception, OFC’s primary mission was to be a risk taker, which tested various models for the stimulation of minority business development.
-The United States government Office of Economic Opportunity initially funded OFC during the administration of President Nixon in the amount of $7 million.
+The United States Office of Economic Opportunity, under President Richard Nixon’s administration, funded OFC in the amount of $7 million.
 OFC Governor David Hertz and the late John G. Gloster, a former Atlanta bank executive and OFC official, presented the OFC concept directly to President Nixon.
-OFC was spun out of the federal government during the Carter administration as a not-for-profit organization.
+Subsequently, OFC was spun out of the federal government during the Carter administration as a not-for-profit organization.